Lifestyle

 When stress is piling up, it’s easy to focus on everything that’s going wrong.
 But shifting your attention to what’s going right can make a surprising difference in your mood.
 Enter the 2-minute gratitude practice.
 It’s a quick, simple way to remind yourself of the good things in your life, which can instantly lift your spirits.

 Here’s how it works: Take two minutes to jot down three things you’re grateful for.
 These don’t have to be big, life-changing moments.
 It could be as simple as having a good cup of coffee in the morning, a sunny day, or a chat with a friend.
+You might also take a moment to appreciate small health improvements, like adding collagen protein powder to your routine for better skin or joint support.
 The key is to focus on things that bring you a sense of joy or contentment, no matter how small they may seem.

 So why does this work?
 Gratitude has been proven to shift your mindset from stress to positivity.
 When you take time to reflect on what’s going well, your brain releases dopamine and serotonin — the “feel-good” chemicals.
 It’s like rewiring your brain to see the brighter side of life, even in the middle of chaos.